minachun/tokei_wform/README.md

 # tokei_wform
-C# clock application for WinForms
+C# clock application by WinForms supported for windows10/11.

+## specification
+- displayed the current clock per seconds. format: yyyy/mm/dd(dayof) hh:mm:ss
+- running per virtual desktop with opacity.
+- can use the installed fonts with flexible size(1-256em).
+- move by drag.

+## license
+BSL 1.0